-Many users are aware of the fact that it always comes in handy to keep all your software upgraded.
-This helps protect the user’s device and data from any bugs, as software developers are constantly fine-tuning their software against new bugs and issues.
-Similarly, it is always helpful to keep your Office 365 updated and to regularly keep checking for any available software updates.
-Typically, these updates take place automatically whenever they become available, but often times users have these automatic updates switched off to save battery.
+Many users are aware of the fact that it always comes in handy to keep all your software updated.
+It helps protect the user’s device and data from any bugs, as software developers are always fine-tuning their software against new bugs and issues.
+Similarly, it is always helpful to keep your Office 365 updated and to keep checking for any available software updates regularly.
+Typically, these updates take place automatically whenever they become available, but often users have these automatic updates switched off to save battery.
 Other times, these automatic updates do not work due to a multitude of technical reasons.
-If this is the case, then make use of the following instructions in order to ensure that you are running the latest Office 365:
+If this is the case, then make use of the following instructions to ensure that you are running the latest Office 365:

 1. Click and open the start menu.

-3. Type the following command and start it by pressing Enter: winword /safe
+3. Enter the following command and start it by pressing Enter: winword /safe

 4. Make sure you are operating in Safe Mode.